FrozenAssassine/Fastedit-WinApi/README.md

 # Fastedit-WinApi

 Fastedit is one of my first bigger programming projects, which I've started when I was 13 years old.
 It is written in C++ using the Windows-Api.
-I am not working on it anymore, so the code here will not change much.
+I am not working on it anymore, so the code here won't change much.

 #### I would not really recommend to use it, as your main texteditor, because it still has bugs, and can crash anytime.